• Gift Catalog

 “Winnie Mshindo is an exceptionally skilled and passionate leader.
 She is very organized, clear in her instructions, and fair in her treatment of all volunteers.”

-– Lynette Aytch, volunteer from Corporate Partner ZERO TO THREE in Tanzania in 2019
+– Lynette Aytch, 2019 volunteer with Global Volunteers’ Corporate Partner ZERO TO THREE

 What do volunteers gain by serving in the Ukwega Ward?